onflow/flow-go/pkg/language/docs/language.md

 > ➡️ <https://github.com/dapperlabs/bamboo-node/issues/67>

-We don't allow floating-point numbers.
+We do not allow floating-point numbers.
 Should we add fixed-point arithmetic to support fractional numbers?

 ### Enums with Exhaustiveness Check